More popular than Jesus: Lennon's life and career

 Former Beatles press officer Derek Taylor referred to the controversy in a late 1966 article for the Los Angeles Times West: "I'm seriously worried about someone with a rifle.
 After all, there's no Kennedy anymore; but you can always shoot John Lennon."
 After the tour, the Beatles took a break and reconvened in November 1966 to begin recording Sgt.
-Pepper's Lonely Hearts Club Band, which was a major success when released in June 1967.
-Lennon wanted Jesus to be included in the menagerie of figures featured on the album's cover, but this was not done because of the past year's controversial statement.
+Pepper's Lonely Hearts Club Band, which was released to massive success in June 1967.
+Lennon wished to include Jesus in the assortment of figures featured on the album's cover, but this was not approved.

 At various points in 1968, Lennon claimed to be the living reincarnation of Christ.
 In May 1969, the band released "The Ballad of John and Yoko" as a single, with Lennon singing the lines, "Christ, you know it ain't easy, you know how hard it can be / The way things are going, they're gonna crucify me."
 Lennon called himself "one of Christ's biggest fans" during a BBC interview at the time.
 He also talked about the Church of England, his vision of heaven, and unhappiness over being unable to marry Yoko Ono in church as a divorcee.
 In December 1969, Lennon was asked whether he would play the part of Jesus in Andrew Lloyd Webber and Tim Rice's new musical Jesus Christ Superstar.
-Lennon had no interest in the part, although he said that he would have been interested if Ono could play the part of Mary Magdalene.
+Lennon had no interest in the part, although he said that he would have been interested if Ono were to play Mary Magdalene.

-Lennon repeated his opinion that the Beatles were more influential on young people than Christ during a trip to Canada in 1969, adding that some ministers had agreed with him.
-He called the American protestors "fascist Christians", saying that he was "very big on Christ" and "I've always fancied him.
-He was right."
-In 1977, Lennon briefly converted to Christianity after becoming a fan of several televangelists.
-He also corresponded with some, including Oral Roberts and Pat Robertson.
+During a 1969 visit to Canada, Lennon reiterated his claim that the Beatles had a greater impact on young people than Christ, adding that some ministers had agreed with him.
+He called the American protestors "fascist Christians" while also saying that he was "very big on Christ".
+In 1977, Lennon briefly converted to Christianity after becoming a fan of several televangelists, and corresponded with some, including Oral Roberts and Pat Robertson.
 In 1978, Lennon said that, if he had not made the "more popular" comment, "I might still be up there with all the other performing fleas!
 God bless America.
 Thank you, Jesus."

-In his 1970 song "God", Lennon sang that he did not believe in Jesus, the Bible, Buddha, the Gita, nor the Beatles.
+In his 1970 song "God", Lennon sang that he did not believe in Jesus, the Bible, Buddha, or the Gita.
 Fundamentalist Christian critics of Lennon's lyrics have focused on the opening line from his 1971 song "Imagine", which states, "Imagine there's no heaven."
-Lennon was murdered on 8 December 1980 by Mark David Chapman, a disillusioned Christian and former fan of the Beatles who had been incensed by Lennon's "more popular than Jesus" remark and lyrics from "Imagine", considering them blasphemous, although he cited other motives.
+Lennon was murdered on 8 December 1980 by Mark David Chapman, a disillusioned Christian and former Beatles fan.
+Chapman cited Lennon's "more popular than Jesus" statement and the lyrics of "Imagine" as major provocations, although he also mentioned other motives.